Jump to a section:

 Registration Deadline: October 30, 2017

-The Comprehensive Examination for Accreditation in Accountancy, or ABA Exam, is a two-hundred question exam split into two parts that tests the technical proficiency of candidates in financial accounting, financial reporting, financial statement preparation, taxation, business consulting services, business law and ethics.
+The Comprehensive Examination for Accreditation in Accountancy, or ABA Exam, is two one-hundred question exams, Practice 1 and Practice 2.
+It tests the technical proficiency of candidates in financial accounting, financial reporting, financial statement preparation, taxation, business consulting services, business law and ethics.
 Emphasis is on a practical approach to public accounting.
 For a list of specific sub categories, review the ABA exam blueprint.

-- Part one consists of 100 multiple choice questions to be completed in 3½ hours.
+- Practice 1 consists of 100 multiple choice questions to be completed in 3 hours.
 It covers financial accounting and financial statement preparation, presentation and reporting.

-- Part two consists of 100 multiple choice questions to be completed in 3½ hours.
-It covers the following topics: taxation, business law, business accounting and ethics.
+- Practice 2 consists of 100 multiple choice questions to be completed in 3 hours.
+It covers the taxation, business law, business accounting and ethics.

 Detailed exam information and FAQs can be found here.